 Pet Ultrasound Services

 Here at Atlantic Veterinary Internal Medicine & Oncology, we offer advanced pet ultrasound services at all three of our facilities.
 These include abdominal and thoracic (chest) ultrasounds as well as ultrasound-guided fine needle aspiration and needle biopsy services.
-Our specialists are highly skilled with performing ultrasounds to allow for the most accurate diagnoses and most effective treatment.
+Our highly skilled specialists perform ultrasounds to allow for the most accurate diagnoses and most effective treatment.

 Why Pets Need Ultrasounds

-An ultrasound can be recommended for a pet by a veterinarian for a number of reasons, including:
+A veterinarians may recommend an ultrasound for a pet for a number of reasons, including:

 - Fluid buildup in the abdomen